 Nine

 Eight

 Seven

 Six

 Five

 Four

 Three

 Two

 One

-Whether using "average" or "balanced" or "medium" or "Five" it is important that the person reading the document understands what is meant by it.
-We aim to create a distinction between an "average" risk portfolio and a fund with an individual risk score of "Five".

-Where we are referring to an individual fund, we are looking at what is usually one small component of an overall portfolio.
-This means a fund classified "Eight", so high risk, may well be suited for inclusion in an "average" portfolio.
-The fund itself may be quite volatile and may rise and fall more significantly, but if it is a small amount of the total, it need not shift the risk classification of the overall portfolio.
+Whether using "average" or "balanced" or "medium" or "Five" it is important that the person reading the document containing the word understands what is meant by it.
+We aim to create a distinction between an "average" risk portfolio and a fund with an individual risk score of "Five" in order to demonstrate that, whilst we believe, for instance, a fund scored "Eight" may be suited for inclusion in an "average" portfolio, the fund may be quite volatile and may rise and fall more than the overall portfolio.
+We do, though, aim to balance portfolio risk, and to factor in issues of correlation, so while fund risk scores are always considered when constructing portfolios, the relationship between different funds making up the whole portfolio is perhaps of even more importance.